 PCOS is common.
 But so is period pain and so the conditions that can cause pain such as ovarian cysts and endometriosis.

 It is possible to have both PCOS and period pain.

 If your pain is mild, then it should respond to the simple treatments discussed in my period pain post.

-⚠ Tip: Yes, the pill can suppress the symptoms of both PCOS and period pain, but that does not mean it’s fixed either problem.
+Finally, yes.
+The pill can suppress the symptoms of both PCOS and period pain, but cannot fix either problem.